-"The past is forgotten, let's not cast the cross on Prost.
+"The past is forgotten, let's not blame it on Prost.
 It is true that we had some differences of opinion, but these are things that happen in all sporting and working environments.
 For us this is a very difficult race, because we are under pressure.
-But because of results that haven't arrived people think Ferrari is in a worse situation than it really is.
+But because of results that haven't arrived, people think Ferrari is in a worse situation than it really is.
 Everything has gone wrong for us so far.
 And, without talking about bad luck, we expect to recover.
 We are doing everything we can to regain the positions we have struggled to gain in recent years".

 Ivan Capelli, Andrea De Cesaris, and Pier Luigi Martini are also of the same opinion.
 The Milanese from Leyton House has no doubts, indeed:

 "Ferrari?
-I wouldn't sell the skin of the bear before catching it.
+I wouldn't count my chickens before they hatched.
 It is a top team, it has enormous means and the will to return to the top".

 For De Cesaris, who also expects great satisfaction from his Jordan, a very agile car that has so far proved to be up to the task, Ferrari will be the best surprise for the Italian fans: